Skip to main content

 What to look for when buying dog food:

 • Is it vegan?
-Looking for vegan dog food is a way to help protect the environment as well as animal rights.
+Vegan dog food is a way to help protect the environment as well as animal rights, and may be suitable if it contains all the nutrients your companion needs.

 • Is it organic?
-Looking for organic dog food is a fail-safe way to avoid most of the nasty, artificial chemicals that so many agricultural products are grown with, and thereby also protect the environment.
+Organic dog food is a good way of avoiding most of the nasty chemicals that many agricultural products are grown with.

 Best Buys